+ Ryan Lott (of Son Lux) teaches how to build custom virtual instruments for sound design and scoring in Designing Sample-Based Instruments.

 Use your ears while you gradually decrease the threshold level in the limiter and listen for when things begin to sound like they’re breaking down, or getting gravelly sounding, and then pull the limiter threshold level back up just a hair above that.
 Make sure the limiter’s output level stays set at 0dB — this gives you your maximum loudness limit while still maintaining a good clean, clear sound.

-In conclusion, while your best option for pushing your loudness in your mix is to let an experienced mastering professional apply the proper settings for you, it’s still possible to get a surprisingly loud sound from your mix through careful but deliberate application of the three steps we highlighted above.
+Yet, while your best option for pushing your loudness in your mix is to let an experienced mastering professional apply the proper settings for you, it’s still possible to get a surprisingly loud sound from your mix through careful but deliberate application of the three steps we highlighted above.